Spacerocket007/Steam-Auto-Shutdown/README.md

 - github/ISSUE_TEMPLATE
 - LICENSE
 - README.md
+- Steam-Auto-Shutdown
     - Steam-Auto-Shutdown-Linux.py <-- For Linux users, only run this
     - Steam-Auto-Shutdown.pyw <-- For Windows users, only run this

 -----